 WORKSHOP: A creative writing workshop to help pupils plan their own novels, drawing on 20 years of experience working in publishing as an editor and author

-“Ele came to our school to deliver a talk to our Year 7 cohort.
+“Ele came to our school to visit our Year 7 cohort.
 The day consisted of a talk about her novel Boy 87, followed by two creative writing workshops of 32 pupils each.
 Both staff and pupils were wowed by Ele’s delivery.
 Her presentation in the morning had pupils on the edge of their seats.
 Similarly, staff loved the session as it gave them further insight into the context of the novel and how to teach it.

 The two creative workshops that Ele delivered were equally superb.
 The sessions sparked pupils’ interest in writing and were delivered in a way that enabled all pupils to participate and engage with the learning.
 Pupils were so excited to plan their own novels with the help of a ‘real’ author.
 Ele’s session helped to ignite a passion for reading and writing in some of our pupils who had lost their love of books, which in this day and age, is some feat.”